3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Dinner - The Pump House

-Reward yourself after the grueling 1 hour and 30 minute trek back into town over slick, ice-covered roads with a sophisticated final meal at The Pump House.
-A portal through time back to the bygone ‘Gold Rush’ era, this historic surf 'n' turf specialist offers locally sourced Alaskan-style cuisine alongside the picturesque Chena River.
+Reward yourself after the grueling 1 hour and 30 minute trek back to town over slick, ice-covered roads with a sophisticated final meal at The Pump House.
+A portal back to the bygone ‘Gold Rush’ era, this historic surf 'n' turf specialist offers locally sourced Alaskan-style cuisine alongside the picturesque Chena River.

-Showcasing the best of Alaska’s bountiful waters, indulge in a bowl of King crab mac and cheese which combines the freshest products possible with the region’s unique culinary heritage.
-The hearty meals served here and warm ambiance where rip-roaring adventure meets Victorian elegance sets the stage for one last memorable meal in Fairbanks.
+Showcasing the best of Alaska’s bountiful waters, indulge in a bowl of King crab mac and cheese combining the freshest products possible with the region’s unique culinary heritage.
+Hearty meals and a warm ambiance where rip-roaring adventure meets Victorian elegance sets the stage for one last memorable meal in Fairbanks.

 How Much Do Three Days in Fairbanks Cost?